husyn/aws-cdk-file-storage-s3-cloudfront/README.md

 # aws-cdk-file-storage-s3-cloudfront
-Sample AWS application which uses CDK in TypeScript to demo file storage solution
+Sample AWS application which uses CDK with TypeScript.
+The application is File Storage Solution which uses CloudFront to efficiently upload & cache files to a S3 storage.

 ## Description

-It creates a CDK app with an instance of a stack (`S3BucketDataStack`) The `cdk.json` file tells the CDK Toolkit how to execute your app.
+It creates a CDK app with an instance of a stack (`File-Storage-App`).

-## Useful commands
+## Account setup
+Before deploying the stack make sure AWS credentials are setup correctly.
+Below commands setup AWS environment. or run `aws configure` for environment setup.

+On the CLI set these environment variables
+ * `export AWS_DEFAULT_REGION={aws-region}`
+ * `export AWS_ACCESS_KEY_ID={access-key}`
+ * `export AWS_SECRET_ACCESS_KEY={secret-key}`

+## Deploying the stack

+ * `npm install`     install the dependencies
  * `npm run build`   compile typescript to js
- * `npm run watch`   watch for changes and compile
  * `cdk deploy`      deploy this stack to your default AWS account/region

- * `cdk diff`        compare deployed stack with current state
- * `cdk synth`       emits the synthesized CloudFormation template
- * `cdk destroy`     destroy the stack
+After the stack is deployed

+## Test the application

+Once the application is deployed